-5.5 The Organization shall demonstrate through its planning and expenditures proportionate to scale, intensity and risk, its

-- 5.5.1 Sufficient funds are allocated to implement the management plan in order to meet this standard and to ensure long-term economic viability. - SLIMF 5.5.1.1 Sufficient funds are allocated to implement the management plan in order to meet this standard and to ensure long-term economic viability.
+- 5.5 The Organization\ shall demonstrate through its planning and expenditures proportionate to scale, intensity and risk\, its commitment to long-term\ economic viability\.
+(C5.1 P&C V4) - 5.5.1 Sufficient funds are allocated to implement the management plan\ in order to meet this standard and to ensure long-term\ economic viability\. - 5.5.2 Expenditures and investments are made to implement the management plan\ in order to meet this standard and to ensure long-term\ economic viability\.